markdown-it/markdown-it/docs/architecture.md

 });
 ```

-You also can write your own renderer to generate AST for example.
+You also can write your own renderer to generate other formats than HTML, such as JSON/XML...
+You can even use it to generate AST.

 ## Summary